malcolmswaine/LongRunningTasksSimulation/README.md

 This should bring up the web service on https://localhost:8001/swagger/index.html

-And a postgres SQL database on port 5432
+... and a supportng postgres SQL database on port 5432